Iranian operative charged in plot to murder John Bolton | Law-Order

 The unsealing of the complaint comes two days after negotiators seeking to revive the Iran nuclear accord in Vienna closed on a “final text” of an agreement, with parties now consulting in their capitals on whether to agree to it it.

 The 2015 deal granted Iran sanctions relief in exchange for tight curbs on its atomic program.
-Since the US withdrew from the agreement under President Donald Trump, Iran has sped up its nuclear enrichment program.
+Since the U.S. withdrew from the agreement under President Donald Trump, Iran has sped up its nuclear enrichment programme.
 Bolton has been among the most hawkish critics of the deal and efforts by the Biden administration to rejoin it.

-In his statement, he said “Iran's nuclear-weapons and terrorist activities are two sides of the same coin” and asserted that America re-entering the failed 2015 Iran nuclear deal would be an unparalleled self-inflicted wound, to ourselves and our closest Middle East allies.''
-Poursafi's current location is unknown, and it is not clear when or if he will be taken into custody.
+In his statement, Bolton said “Iran's nuclear-weapons and terrorist activities are two sides of the same coin” and asserted that America re-entering the 2015 deal would be an ''unparalleled self-inflicted wound, to ourselves and our closest Middle East allies.''
+The Justice Department described Poursafi as at-large abroad but did not elaborate on where he might be located.
+It is not clear when or if he will be taken into custody.
 He faces charges of using interstate commerce facilities in the commission of murder-for-hire and attempting to provide transnational support to a murder plot.

+The Revolutionary Guard is a paramilitary organisation formed in the wake of Iran's 1979 Islamic Revolution to defend its clerically overseen government.
+The Quds Force is the Guard's expeditionary unit, responsible for operations abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)